LieuweJ/smelly-mars-rover/typescript/backlog.md

 - move get position to Rover
 - Added techDebt.md
 - Added logging of usage.
+- Move commandLeft handling to separate class with commandProcessInterface
+- Move commandRight handling to separate class with commandProcessInterface

 Not doing:

 - add README with docs (already in main root of project)